 College offices and faculty members recognize college e-mail as legitimate.

-If your student uses his college e-mail to contact a faculty or staff member, that person will recognize the official e-mail address.
+If your student uses their college e-mail to contact a faculty or staff member, that person will recognize the official e-mail address.
 Because of concerns about computer viruses, many faculty and staff members will not open e-mails whose addresses they don’t recognize.
-Something which comes from cutiepie@aol may go directly into the trash.
+Something which comes from cutiepie@yahoo may go directly into the trash.
 E-mails with odd addresses may not even make it past a university firewall.

 Checking a college e-mail account is good practice for the professional world.